Skip to content

 We make almost all of our flies as button flies.
 The button fly pattern piece is slightly larger than a zipper fly — so if a customer wants a zipper, we shave a quarter inch off the front left side and the adjustment is done.
 It's always easier to take away than to add, which is one reason we teach button fly construction first.

 Our fly construction hides the need for a bar tack at the keystone.
 Instead of a single bar tack, we triple-stitch it with a single needle — three passes, every stitch landing in the same spot as the one before it.
-There's some personal pride in that.
 The second bar tack, which connects the fly to the fly facing, is hidden entirely on the interior of the garment.
 From the outside, the fly is clean.
 From the inside, it's built to last.

 The Back Pockets